-Institute for Bioanalytics
+Institute for Bioanalysis

 The website of Coburg University of Applied Sciences was translated using translation software provided by a third-party provider such as DeepL.
 The official text is the German version of the website.
 No liability is assumed, either explicitly or implicitly, for the accuracy, reliability, or correctness of the translations into another language.